 The stress of planning and executing a family vacation to Las Vegas leaves the narrator of Vaughn M. Watson’s story with a need to escape, resulting in a low-key cannabis caper.

-Here is Marianthy Karantzes reading “Getting Crafty at the Dispensary.”
+From the first half of our “Crafty” show performed live at The Astoria Bookshop, whoosh of the nearby N train and all, here is Marianthy Karantzes reading “Getting Crafty at the Dispensary.”
 Directed by Erika Iverson.

 Top left: Marianthy Karantzes, right: Vaughn M. Watson